 No. However, whenever a retail dealer, pawnbroker or otherwise, buys or accepts in trade, a used firearm, the person shall enter in a register the time, date and place of purchase or trade, the name of the person selling or trading the firearm, the number of the identification documentation presented by the person and the make, model and manufacturer’s number of the firearm.
 The form is provided to the local law enforcement agency.
 Firearms dealers are required to retain a firearms transaction thumbprint form for 5 years after completion of the form.

 What is the minimum age to possess and transport a handgun in Oregon?

 The minimum age to possess or transport a handgun in Oregon is 18 years old.

-Possess a handgun on my private property without a permit?
+Possess a handgun on my private property without a license?

-Can I possess/carry a handgun in my home without a permit?
+Can I possess/carry a handgun in my home without a license?

 Anyone who can legally possess a firearm may carry it concealed in permitless carry states without a permit/license.
 The minimum age* for permitless carry is shown.
 Check each state’s page for more information and any restrictions that may apply.

 *PC-18 = permitless carry if at least 18 years old

 *PC-21 = permitless carry if at least 21 years old